 S-corp income tax return deadline

 An S corporation must always file its annual tax return by the 15th day of the third month following the end of the tax year, generally March 15 unless this date falls on a weekend or holiday.
 The business is responsible for reporting all financial activity on Form 1120S and attaching a Schedule K-1 for each shareholder.
 These Schedule K-1s report each shareholder’s share of the business’ taxable income so they can report it on their personal returns.

 If the S corporation is unable to file by the deadline, it can obtain an extension of time to file by filing IRS Form 7004.
-The shareholders who pay tax on the S-corp income are subject to the same deadlines the IRS imposes on individual taxpayers, which in most cases is April 15 every year but is July 15 in 2020.
+The shareholders who pay tax on the S-corp income are generally subject to the same deadlines the IRS imposes on individual taxpayers, which in most cases is April 15 every year but has been extended to July 15 in 2020.

 Quarterly income tax return deadlines

 If the S corporation pays wages to employees, then the company is responsible for withholding federal income tax as well as Social Security and Medicare taxes from their paychecks.
 This requires the S corporation to file an IRS Form 941 each quarter to report the aggregate amount it withholds and must remit to the IRS.
 The form is due four times a year typically on January 31, April 30, July 31 and October 31.

 Unemployment tax filing date